benkleintechnologies/Guardia/README.md

    or to debug, go to the run and debug tab in VSCode and select the "Debug Mobile (Expo)" configuration.

+   Only got iOS to run successfully using `npx react-native run-ios`

 2. Access the mobile app using the Expo Go app on your mobile device by scanning the QR Code (or in a simulator on your device, using one of the other options).

 ## Features

 - The backend connects to the Atlas MongoDB cluster and retrieves sample data, including locations.
 - The mobile app is a basic React Native app with placeholder code.
-- The web app is built using the MERN stack.
+- The web app is built using React and Typescript.

 ## Configuration